 Saba Software, Inc.

-After three and half years of litigation, including extensive discovery, mediation, and a lengthy settlement negotiation process, defendants agreed to pay Saba’s former shareholders $19.5 million.
-In approving the settlement, Vice Chancellor Slights called Robbins’s representation of the class “exemplary” and touted the settlement as a “strong recovery for the class.”
+After three and half years of litigation, including extensive discovery, mediation and a lengthy settlement negotiation process, defendants agreed to pay Saba’s former shareholders $19.5 million.
+In approving the settlement, Vice Chancellor Slights called the firm’s representation of the class “exemplary” and touted the settlement as a “strong recovery for the class.”